Sean Yazbeck: The Apprentice season 5

 Yazbeck was selected to appear on The Apprentice because he had been awarded the EB-1 visa green card for "persons of extraordinary ability".
 Yazbeck and Piers Morgan are the only non-Americans to have won Donald Trump's The Apprentice.
 Both are British.

 Throughout the season, Yazbeck remained unbeaten as Project Manager and he achieved ten task victories, tying him with the Season 3 winner, Kendra Todd, for the most task wins by any candidate in the history of The Apprentice.

 He was chosen by Trump to be the winner during the show's live finale in Los Angeles.
 According to Trump, Yazbeck overwhelmingly won the national vote, the first ever conducted for an Apprentice finale.

-In the final task, Yazbeck successfully organized and managed a charity concert featuring the Barenaked Ladies charity concert.
+In the final task, Yazbeck successfully organized and managed a charity concert featuring the Barenaked Ladies.
 Sponsored by Pontiac, the event raised funds for the World Wildlife Fund.
 For winning the final task and being hired as Trump's Apprentice, Yazbeck chose to manage the development of the Trump SoHo project in New York City, a role accompanied by a one-year contract exceeding $250,000.
 He was also given a new Pontiac G6 hardtop convertible, mirroring Kendra Todd's reward of a Pontiac Solstice.

 Following his victory, Yazbeck returned to the show as a boardroom judge on The Apprentice 6.
 He later hosted his own show, Reality Trailblazers, on the TV Guide Channel.
 Additionally, he appeared as a judge at the Miss Universe pageant, and was featured on numerous television shows including Live with Regis and Kelly, MTV Video Music Awards, 1 vs. 100, Soap Talk, Identity and MTV's From G's to Gents.